-The membership of a Local Authority is comprised of local elected and community members appointed to the Local Authority by Council.
+Each community and township in our region has its own Local Authority group and members are appointed to the Local Authority by Council.

-A Local Authority is made up of the people who live in a community and are selected on the basis of their capacity to contribute to the effective functioning of the community.
-The involvement of young people is encouraged.
+A Local Authority is made up of people who live in a community and are selected on the basis of their capacity to contribute to the effective functioning of the community.
+The involvement of young people is strongly encouraged to reflect the median age of our region, which is 29 years old.

 Roper Gulf Regional Council has adopted the Local Authority Policy that will ensure the effective administration of Local Authorities by way of: